 Finally, remember that you're only human.
 Everyone has flaws and makes mistakes, so don't be too hard on yourself.
 In fact, many traders use AI robots to help them stay on track precisely because machines don't make mistakes.
 By cultivating the habit of self-reflection, you can become more self-aware and better equipped to achieve success in all areas of your life.

 Habit #4: Correction

-For this step to work properly, the self-reflection in the previous step needs to be thorough.
-Failing to admit a mistake will result in a repeat of that error over and over again.
-That’s the very definition of insanity.
-You can't correct something you won’t admit is there.
+However, for this step to work effectively, thorough self-reflection in the previous step is necessary.
+Failing to admit a mistake will only result in repeating the same error over and over again.
+This is the very definition of insanity.
+You can't correct something that you refuse to acknowledge.

 Habit #5: Iteration

 Once you have made corrections to any mistakes, it's time to rinse and repeat the process.
 As we mentioned earlier, this is a continuous process that should be done daily to be successful.
 Iteration is crucial for investors because it involves repeating successful processes to refine your trading practices and develop a system that works for you.